© Tom Humpage

 Fat Biking

-Fat bikes have super-wide wheels, allowing the rider to make progress on even powdery snow.
+Fat bikes are a fairly recent craze, but with its super-wide wheels it's at home on the snow as much as on the beach.
 If you fancy the ride but not the effort, there are now electric fat bikes with in-built motors which make the experience a whole lot easier.

 Fishing in Les Arcs